rodekruis/phl_storm_surge_risk/README.md

 - The Github action is already scheduled to run daily at a specific time.
 So wait until that time has passed to test that the pipeline has run correctly.
   - This time can be seen and changed if needed in the 'on: schedule:' part of [floodmodel.yml](.github/workflows/floodmodel.yml), where e.g. `cron:  '0 8 * * *'` means 8:00 AM UTC every day.

-### 3. Azure logic app
-Getting its secrets from Azure Key Vault.

-- The Azure logic app needs to be set up separately, based on this repository.
-- The logic to get the secrets from the Azure Key Vault is already included in the code.